zoharasulin/string-matching-app-service/README.md

 # String Matching Similarity

-This project calculates the similarity score between two input strings using fuzzy string matching techniques.
+This project calculates the similarity score between two input strings using FuzzyWuzzy string matching techniques.
 It utilizes the fuzzywuzzy library to calculate the similarity score based on the Levenshtein distance algorithm.

 ## Getting Started